There’s a heap of ‘must-have’ barbecue accessories. A lot of them pretty gimmicky too.

 A cheap and versatile piece of kit, pellet smoker tubes aren’t just for pellet smokers.
-They can literally be used in any type of smoker to boost the smoke levels for more flavor, cold smoke meats, or, as an easy and better alternative to wood chips in charcoal smokers.
+They can literally be used in any type of smoker to boost the smoke levels for more flavor, cold smoke meats (it’s one of our favorite cold smoking solutions), or, as an easy and better alternative to wood chips in charcoal smokers.

 Pellet tube smokers are also the easiest and cheapest way to convert a gas grill to a smoker.